Recovering After a Blood Clot: How To Treat Deep Vein Thrombosis

 - Veins are tender to touch or hard

-In severe cases, these symptoms are accompanied by sharp chest pain, sudden coughing with blood presenting, shortness of breath, pain when you breathe or fast heartbeat.
+In severe cases, these symptoms are accompanied by sharp chest pain, sudden coughing with blood presenting, shortness of breath, pain when you breathe, or a fast heartbeat.
 Doctors can run tests that help determine if the symptoms are a result of blood clots.

 DVT Risk Factors